 Queen Elizabeth II did some rule-bending herself by allowing Meghan to spend Christmas with the established royals at Buckingham Palace.
 Traditionally, the holidays are reserved for established members of the royal family.
-But the queen is allowing Harry to bring his fiancee along.
+But the queen allowed Harry to bring his fiancee along.

 The proposal itself

 Again, Queen Elizabeth broke tradition when she granted her grandson Harry permission to marry Meghan.
 Royals are discouraged from marrying someone who has been previously married and divorced.
 (The queen allegedly denied her own sister’s proposal request many years ago.)
 Clearly, the queen is getting into the spirit of breaking tradition as well.